straw-hat-team/adr/src/adrs/4761776210/README.md

 | Azure | Tenant root | Management Groups | Subscription (billing) | Azure Policy + RBAC |

-Recurring properties: the middle is untyped and recursive (customers model themselves), exactly one container kind is promoted (where billing and isolation anchor), policy attaches to nodes and inherits downward, and every vendor caps nesting depth.
+Recurring properties: the middle is untyped and recursive (customers model themselves), exactly one node kind is promoted (where billing and isolation anchor), policy attaches to nodes and inherits downward, and every vendor caps nesting depth.
 The clouds disagree on inheritance
 mood: GCP IAM is additive-only (children gain, never lose), AWS SCPs are